Death of Felicia Teo

-13 years later in 2020, the police investigations made a breakthrough and the case of Teo's disappearance was re-classified as murder.
-One of Teo's two friends, Ahmad Danial bin Mohamed Rafa'ee, who claimed to last saw her leaving his flat before she went missing, was arrested and charged with murder after the police found in his possession, one of the belongings carried by Teo at the time she disappeared.
-The second suspect, Ragil Putra Setia Sukmarahjana, was on the police's wanted list and remained at large outside Singapore.
+13 years later, in 2020, the police investigations made a breakthrough and the case of Teo's disappearance was re-classified as murder.
+One of Teo's two friends, Ahmad Danial bin Mohamed Rafa'ee, who claimed to last see her leaving his flat before she went missing, was arrested and charged with murder after the police found in his possession one of Teo's belongings that she was carrying when she disappeared.
+The second suspect, Ragil Putra Setia Sukmarahjana, was on the police's wanted list and remains at large outside Singapore.

-Subsequently, Ahmad's murder charge was temporarily withdrawn, but he received a 26-month jail term for fresh charges of misappropriating Teo's belongings, giving false evidence and the illegal disposal of Teo's corpse, which remained missing.
+Ahmad's murder charge was temporarily withdrawn, but he received a 26-month jail term for fresh charges of misappropriating Teo's belongings, giving false evidence, and the illegal disposal of Teo's corpse, which remained missing.

 Background and disappearance

 Teo was a final-year fine arts student of LASALLE College of the Arts.
-She was known to be sociable, mingle with her friends, would constantly send messages and was always on her phone.
-She used to study at Monk's Hill Secondary School (now defunct) before she went on to enrol at LASALLE to study in a diploma course.
+She was known to be sociable, mingle with her friends, would constantly send messages, and was often on her phone.
+She used to study at Monk's Hill Secondary School (now defunct) before she went on to enroll at LASALLE to study in a diploma course.
 She was also working part-time as a bartender at a bar in Clarke Quay, and her colleagues remembered her as a responsible worker.
-She was the elder of two children in her family and had a younger brother (aged 18 in 2007).
+She was the elder of two children and had a younger brother (aged 18 in 2007).

 On 29 June 2007, Teo left her home in Bras Basah, and went out for a party at LASALLE with her friends.
 This was the last time her parents saw her.
 Teo told her parents earlier that she would be attending her friend's wedding the following day.
 However, the next day (30 June), Teo did not show up at the friend's wedding.
-Teo was also uncontactable for the next three days.
-On 3 July, Teo's mother then reported her daughter as missing, to the police.
+Teo could not be contacted for the next three days.
+On 3 July, Teo's mother reported her daughter as missing to the police.